swaptacular/swpt_accounts/protocol.rst

   `PrepareTransfer`_ messages that has a "scheduled for deletion" account as a recipient MUST be rejected.

+.. [#delete-transfer] When an account which has a non-zero principal is being deleted, an `AccountTransfer`_ message SHOULD be sent, informing the owner of the account about the zeroing out of the account's principal before the deletion.

-.. [#config-delay] How long ``MAX_CONFIG_DELAY`` is, determines how far in the past a `ConfigureAccount`_ message should be in order to be ignored.
+.. [#config-delay] ``MAX_CONFIG_DELAY`` determines how far in the past a `ConfigureAccount`_ message should be in order to be ignored.
 The intention is to avoid the scenario in which an account is removed from server's database, but an old, wandering `ConfigureAccount`_ message "resurrects" it.

-.. [#implications] Note that unless the ``negligible_amount`` is huge, or the owner of the account has an alternative way to access his funds, this implies that the account can not receive incoming transfers after being deleted.

-.. [#delete-transfer] When an account which has a non-zero principal is being deleted, an `AccountTransfer`_ message SHOULD be sent, informing the owner of the account about the zeroing out of the account's principal before the deletion.

 .. [#creation-date] Note that an account can be removed from the server's database, and then a new account with the same